Incident Response

 Backup recovery, disaster recovery

-If you experience a security breach such as ransomware or data damage occurs, you must perform backup recovery measures.
+If you experience a security breach such as ransomware or data corruption, you must perform backup recovery measures.

-First, you need to identify potential impacts such as service interruptions that may occur during the process of performing this.
+First, you need to identify potential impacts such as service interruptions that may arise during the execution of this.

-Furthermore, you need to review which level of recovery is required among the following and establish a backup plan.
+Additionally, you should assess which level of recovery is required among the options and develop a backup plan.

 - Application level